 Entry-level jobs typically require at least a bachelor's degree in geology.
 Most employers will also accept a degree in engineering, physics, biology, chemistry, mathematics or computer science but coursework in geology is a must.
 A master's degree will open many more doors and a PhD is necessary for anyone who wants to work as a researcher or teach in a college or university.

-In several states a geoscientist who offers his or her services directly to the public must be licensed by a state licensing board.
-Those who want to become geoscientists should become experienced with computer modeling, data analysis and integration, digital mapping, remote sensing and Geographic Information Systems (GIS).
-A geoscientist must be able to work on a team and must have strong communication skills.
+In addition to education and licensing requirements, one needs certain soft skills, or personal qualities, to succeed in this occupation.
+A geoscientist must be able to work on a team and must have strong communication skills, including speaking, writing and listening skills.
 The ability to think analytically is very important.
 Knowledge of a foreign language is a plus.

-As a geoscientist gains experience he will get more difficult assignments and may eventually move into a managerial position.
+As a geoscientist gains experience he or she will get more difficult assignments and may eventually move into a managerial position.

-The U.S. Bureau of Labor Statistics predicts that job growth for geoscientists will be much faster than the average for all occupations through 2018.
+The U.S. Bureau of Labor Statistics predicts that job growth for geoscientists will be faster than the average for all occupations through 2022.